cjrams/clang-tools-demo/clang-tidy/README.md

 	Use -header-filter=.* to display errors from all non-system headers.
 Use -system-headers to display errors from system headers as well.
 	```

-	Fix test with `clang-tidy modernize.cpp -checks=modernize-* --fix` or use the script `run-modernize-auto-fix.sh`
+* Fix test with `clang-tidy modernize.cpp -checks=modernize-* --fix` or use the script `run-modernize-auto-fix.sh`

 	Check the fixes applied, using clang-tidy 9.0.1 result is on the file `modernize.fixed.cpp`

-	Removed on warning, test with `clang-tidy modernize.cpp -checks=modernize-*,-modernize-use-trailing-return-type` or use the script `run-modernize-no-training.sh`.
-Check one warning is removed, the one refering the usage of a trailing return type.
+* Removed on warning, test with `clang-tidy modernize.cpp -checks=modernize-*,-modernize-use-trailing-return-type` or use the script `run-modernize-no-trailing.sh`.
+Check one warning is removed, the one referring the usage of a trailing return type.

 	```
 	Error while trying to load a compilation database: